JonatanBortolon/nodejs-basic-jwt-auth-server/README.md

 # Basic JWT Auth Server‏

-Basic template of a JWT auth server writen in Nodejs
+Basic template of a JWT auth server written in Nodejs

 ## Technologies